Sergii-Kostanets/codeinstitute-united/README.md

 | &check; | The publish button is visible in post publish confirmation editing view and leads to publishing the post
 | &check; | The publish button is visible in game connect full view and leads to publish confirmation editing
 | &check; | The publish button is visible in game connect publish confirmation editing view and leads to publishing the game connect
-| &check; | An the Publish comment page clicking the approve / delete toggles the apprpriate modal confirmation window
+| &check; | At the Publish comment page clicking the approve / delete toggles the apprpriate modal confirmation window

  Status | **Create A Post - User signed In**
 |:-------:|:--------|